fulldiveVR/FulldiveExtenstion.Hide/README.md

 All rights reserved

-This file is part of **Fulldive VPN**.
+This file is part of **VPN**.

-**Fulldive VPN** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your discretion) any later version.
+**VPN** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your discretion) any later version.

-**Fulldive VPN** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+**VPN** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with **Fulldive VPN**.
+You should have received a copy of the GNU General Public License along with **VPN**.
 If not, see [http://www.gnu.org/licenses/](https://www.gnu.org/licenses/)